 The church is registered as a charity (no. 1133917) and the PCC (as Trustees) are responsible for ensuring that the charity remains financially viable and that the funds are used for the intended purposes of the charity.

-The finances have of course been significantly impacted by the COVID-19 crisis.
-Income has been reduced in several areas, namely plate giving, the letting of church buildings, coffee bar takings and wedding fees.
-I have written to each person that donates by envelope to ask them to contribute by a different method, and this has had positive results.
+The finances have continued to be impacted by the COVID-19 crisis.
+Income has been reduced in several areas: plate giving, the letting of church buildings, coffee bar takings and wedding fees.
+The exercise to contact each person that donates by envelope has produced good results with some switching to standing order, and others sending in a monthly envelope.
+The main feature of the income side is that regular giving has held up very well, with no reduction in the level of monthly receipts since the start of the year.

-The PCC have just approved the accounts for the end of 2019.
+In April, the PCC approved the accounts for the end of 2019.
+They will be presented to the APCM on October 12th.

 2019 proved a magnificent year!
 You, the parishioners, proved remarkable.
 Not only did you contribute to a surplus on the General Fund and an increase the value of the Restricted and Designated funds, but you also pledged almost £100,000 to support the ‘Building for the Future’ programme.